 But what Európa’s lacks in extravagant décor, it makes up for in its several seductive dessert cases.

 Some believe a visit to Budapest is not complete without a stop at Gerbaud, the city’s most famous and therefore most touristy cafe, or Central, another elegant choice with a rich history.
-Thanks to the resilient Austro-Hungarian cafe tradition, Budapest cafe culture offers plenty of options for sipping espresso, sampling a Dobos Torte, and pondering your masterpiece.
+Visiting those standbys is one of the top things to do in Budapest.
+But thanks to the resilient Austro-Hungarian cafe tradition, Budapest cafe culture offers plenty of options for sipping espresso, sampling a Dobos Torte, and pondering your masterpiece.